avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 When `weight != 0`, the weight of the validator is updated to `weight` and `minNonce` is updated to `nonce + 1`.

-When `weight == 0`, the Subnet Validator is removed from the validator set.
-All state related to the Subnet Validator, including the `minNonce` and `validationID`, are reaped from the P-Chain state.
+When `weight == 0`, the validator is removed from the validator set.
+All state related to the validator, including the `minNonce` and `validationID`, are reaped from the P-Chain state.
 Tracking these post-removal is not required since `validationID` can never be re-initialized due to the replay protection provided by `expiry` in `RegisterL1ValidatorTx`.
-Any unspent $AVAX in the Subnet Validator's `Balance` will be issued in a single UTXO to the `RemainingBalanceOwner` for this validator.
+Any unspent $AVAX in the validator's `Balance` will be issued in a single UTXO to the `RemainingBalanceOwner` for this validator.
 Recall that `RemainingBalanceOwner` is specified when the validator is first added to the Subnet's validator set (in either `ConvertSubnetToL1Tx` or `RegisterL1ValidatorTx`).

 Note: There is no explicit `EndTime` for Subnet validators added in a `ConvertSubnetToL1Tx` or `RegisterL1ValidatorTx`.
 The only time when Subnet validators are removed from the Subnet's validator set is through this transaction when `weight == 0`.